eXascaleInfolab/orbits_repro/README.md

     $ sh repro.sh
 ```

-- The results of MRNN can be obtained by running the following script (takes between 2 and 7 days depending on the machine):
+- The results of MRNN can be obtained by running the following script (takes 2-7 days depending on the machine):

 ```bash
      $ cd TestingFramework/bin/Debug/
      $ sh repro_extra_mrnn.sh
 ```
-**Note**: The results of MRNN will be added to the folder `ResultsMRNN/`
+**Note**: The results of MRNN will be added to the folder `ResultsMRNN/`.

 ___
 ## Results